Keyboard shortcuts

 Energy occupations

-While looking a site occupations is certainly interesting, for most applications it is more useful to look at energy occupations instead.
+While looking at site occupations is certainly interesting, for most applications it is more useful to look at energy occupations instead.

 J, K = np.meshgrid(np.arange(M), np.arange(M), indexing='ij')